IBM/aspera-cli/README.md

 - in the `thumbnail` command of `node` when using **gen4/access key** API.
 - when using the `show` command of `preview` plugin.
 - `coffee` and `image` commands of `config` plugin.
-- any displayed value which is an url to image can be displayed with option `format` set to `image`
+- any displayed value which is a URL to image can be displayed with option `format` set to `image`

 The following options can be specified in the option `image`: